jojoelfe/deco_lace_template_matching_manuscript/manuscript_filtered.md

 (Fig. [@fig:crop_unblur]D+E).
 Together, these pre-processing steps enabled us to perform 2DTM on all tiles of the eight lamellae.

-We used the refined tile positions to calculate the positions of the detected LSUs in the lamellae (Fig. [@fig:matching_euc]A, Fig. [@fig:matching_fff]A).
-Overlaying these positions of the lamellae montages reveal ribosome distribution throughout the FIB-milled slices of individual cells.
-Organelles like the nucleus and mitochondria only showed sporadic targets detected with low SNRs, consistent with the estimated false-positive rate of one per tile.
+We used the tile positions to calculate the positions of the detected LSUs in the lamellae (Fig. [@fig:matching_euc]A, Fig. [@fig:matching_fff]A).
+Overlaying these positions of the lamellae montages reveals LSU distribution throughout the FIB-milled slices of individual cells.
+Consistent with prior observations imaging selected views in yeast [@doi:10.1101/2022.04.10.487797], organelles like the nucleus and mitochondria only showed sporadic targets detected with low SNRs, consistent with the estimated false-positive rate of one per tile.
 For each detected target we also calculated the Z positions from the individual